-Nothing prepares people for a career in CSR then the combination of experience in business AND with social impact organizations.
-At MovingWorlds, we support a lot of professionals actively building their CV’s to prepare for a career in CSR.
+Nothing prepares people for a career in CSR better than the combination of experience in business AND with social impact organizations.
+In the MovingWorlds Institute, we’ve supported hundreds of professionals in actively building their knowledge, skills, and experience to successfully pivot into a CSR career.
 In addition to recommending that people engage in skills-based volunteering, these are the 6 books we recommend most highly:

 The title couldn’t be more misleading, but the content is right on the mark (pun intended).
 The future of CSR is based on the ability of CSR leaders to align social-good projects with business strategy.
 Since The Art of War is used to teach strategy.
 If CSR leaders can speak the language of business and explain how their CSR initiatives can the benefit, then CSR programs will flourish and grow.

 > Read The Art of War